neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 the OpenMC cells both as volume plots (left) and as slices at the top of the unit cell (right).
 In the volume plots, a zoomed-in view of the temperature near the midplane is shown on a different color scale to better illustrate the high temperatures in the compacts and the lower temperatures in the surrounding graphite block.
-The axial variation in temperature occurs due to the combined effects of the imposed Dirichlet temperature on the coolant channel and the axially-varying heat source shown in [heat_source].

 In the right image, black lines denote the boundaries of the OpenMC cells mapped to the solid domain.
 The inner hexagon enclosing the coolant channel is shown as the sage green color in [openmc_model].
 For each unique cell ID+instance combination, a unique volume-average temperature is performed of the MOOSE solution according to the mapping of element centroids to the OpenMC cells.
-Therefore, on any given $x$-$y$ plane, eight temperatures are applied to the OpenMC model - one temperature for each of the six fuel compacts, one temperature for the hexagon-enclosed graphite region surrounding the coolant channel, and one temperature for the remaining graphite region.
+Therefore, on any given $x$-$y$ plane, 38 temperatures are applied to the OpenMC model

+- one temperature for each of the fuel compacts (6)
+- one temperature for the graphite surrounding each fuel compact (6)
+- one temperature for the graphite surrounding the coolant channel (1)

-The inset in the bottom right image in [temperature] shows the temperatures imposed in each fuel compact, on a different color scale than the main image.
+The inset in the bottom right image in [temperature] shows the temperatures imposed in each fuel compact, on a different color scale.
 Although the geometry contains several planes of symmetry, because we created unique tallies for each fuel compact (which have a small uncertainty of less than 1%), there are small asymmetries less than 0.4 K in magnitude in the temperature in the six compacts.